Cherokee Apartments: Reception

 When the apartments were completed, a contemporary article from The New York Times compared them favorably to other tenements in the city.
 The Construction News magazine described the Shively tenements as "airy, large, comfortable, [and] architecturally beautiful."
 The Lancet-Clinic wrote in 1914: "The success of this experiment ... should stimulate the community to forbid the maintenance of unsanitary buildings, as well as to construct those of the same high standard as the East River Homes and there to treat persons having tuberculosis without the necessity of breaking up homes or depriving those who are able to work of the opportunity to do so..."

-Gray wrote for The New York Times in 1988 that the neighboring City and Suburban Homes "a good bit less ornate than the Cherokee Apartments."
+Gray wrote for The New York Times in 1988 that the neighboring Avenue A Estate was "a good bit less ornate than the Cherokee Apartments."
 Another writer for The New York Times said in 2017 that the apartments were "at once functional and beautiful, and were medically cutting-edge at the time they were built, with a focus on creating healthful and sanitary living conditions."